exitus1/Video-Scripts/node.md

 When you start seeing logs saying **(inbound)** it means your node is accepting peer connections and now you’re officially part of the Decred network, helping it grow.

 If your Pi ever loses power, make sure to reboot it and re-run dcrd.
 It's also a good idea to use VNC to check up on your Pi every so often.
 Also make sure you follow the Decred Project so you don't miss any new releases.

+I'd like to thank Checkmate for the original Raspberry Pi guide, and Kozel for setting up TOR.